Top Five Free Things to Do in Shanghai

 If you want to see Shanghai, there is no better way than by taking a leisurely strolling along the roads, especially those unique ones which have witnessed the changes in the city.

-The Bund (外滩): Being at the bank of Huangpu River (the mother river of Shanghai), the Bund is the representative of Shanghai.
-There are two of Shanghai’s landmarks: Jinmao Tower and the Oriental Pearl TV Tower, and 52 unique buildings with retro architectural styles, like Gothic, Romanesque, and Baroque.
+The Bund (外滩): On the south bank of the Huangpu River (the mother river of Shanghai), the Bund is representative of Shanghai.
+There are Shanghai’s sky-scraping landmarks: Jinmao Tower, Oriental Pearl TV Tower, etc., and 52 unique buildings with retro architectural styles, like Gothic, Romanesque, and Baroque.

 Tianzifang (田子坊): It is very popular with expats and tourists.
-You can appreciate the 1930’s architectures, strolling around to find your favorite arts and crafts, and enjoying some leisurely coffee time there.
+You can appreciate 1930s architecture, strolling around to find your favorite arts and crafts, and enjoying some leisurely coffee time there.

-Wukang Road (武康路): Built in 1907, it is said that Wukang Road has concentrated Shanghai’s 100 years of modern history.
+Wukang Road (武康路): Built in 1907, it is said that Wukang Road has concentrated within it Shanghai’s 100 years of modern history.
 There are 14 excellent architectures and 37 historical sites.

 Xintiandi (新天地): It is a pedestrian street combining a traditional Shanghai style with modern elements.
-Shopping, catering, entertainment, retracing the "old" Shanghai in the early 20th century, and experiencing the fashionable Shanghai are all available there.
+Shopping, catering, entertainment, retracing the roots of "old Shanghai" in the early 20th century, and experiencing the fashionable Shanghai of today are all available there.

 Recommended tour: 4-Day Shanghai Memories Tour

 There are several ancient water towns around Shanghai.
-Some of them have free entry (but the attractions within the towns charge an entry fee).
-The scenery and the ancient atmosphere in these water towns are no worse than those commercialized ones with tickets costing lots of yuan.
+Some of them have free entry (but some attractions within the towns charge an entry fee).
+The scenery and the ancient atmosphere in these water towns are no worse than the commercialized ones with tickets costing over a hundred yuan.

 Qibao Ancient Town (七宝古镇): It is the nearest mini water town to central Shanghai, being accessible via subway (line 9) and public buses.

-Zhujiajiao Ancient Town (朱家角古镇): Like the picture shown on the left, the graceful ancient town is well-decorated with water ways, 36 ancient bridges, traditional Chinese-style residences, and a natural lake — Dianshan Lake.
+Zhujiajiao Ancient Town (朱家角古镇): Like the picture shown on the left, this graceful ancient town is well-decorated with water ways, 36 ancient bridges, traditional Chinese-style residences, and a natural lake — Dianshan Lake.

 Recommended tour: Shanghai Memories & Zhujiajiao Ancient Lakes and Canals